SalesConnection/Caction-Support/docs/Import_Customer_Project.md

        <img src="img/Import_Customer_Step_1.png" alt="Import Customer Step 1">
      </p>

+     *Note: You must have access to Import menu to perform this action.
+Please request permission or help from your admin if you do not have access to the menu.<br>

   2. Click "DOWNLOAD EXCEL TEMPLATE".<br>

      <p align="center">
        <img src="img/Import_Customer_Step_2.png" alt="Import Customer Step 2">
      </p>

-  3. Fill out the details of the new customers.<br>
+  3. Fill out the details of the new customers.
+Available column fields may differ depending on your company’s system setup.<br>
      a.
 The details include:<br>
         - Customer Name<br>
         - Company Name<br>